joshlapham/react-test-weather/README.md

-# Carton Cloud Tech Test - iOS
+# React Test Weather

-By Josh Lapham [joshlapham@gmail.com]
+By Josh Lapham [josh@joshlapham.com]

+## What This Is

+A test app for learning React Native and implementing with an existing iOS app.

+Uses the [MetaWeather API](https://www.metaweather.com/api/) to fetch weather data for a given list of Australian capital cities.

 ## Environment